xinjli/ucla-phonetic-corpus/README.md

 This dataset is derived from the [UCLA Phonetics Lab Archive](http://archive.phonetics.ucla.edu/).
 The website contains much more data and resources than we could clean in this dataset.
 Thank you UCLA Phonetics Lab Archive!

+## License

+Contents of this dataset and the original website are licensed under a [Creative Commons license](https://creativecommons.org/licenses/by-nc/2.0/).
+You are free to copy, distribute, or adapt these materials for noncommercial purposes, under the following conditions:

+- For any reuse or distribution, you must make clear to others the license terms of this work.
+- Any derivative work may be distributed only under a license identical to this one.
+That is, you cannot claim exclusive right to any creation based on these materials, nor can anyone who further adapts your creation.
+- Please attribute the material to the UCLA Phonetics Lab Archive (and this paper).
+See below for suggested citation format.

 ## Reference

-If you find this work helpful, please cite the following paper
+If you find this work helpful, please cite the following papers

 ```
+@inproceedings{li2021multilingual,
+  title={Multilingual phonetic dataset for low resource speech recognition},
+  author={Li, Xinjian and Mortensen, David R and Metze, Florian and Black, Alan W},
-Li, Xinjian, et al. "Multilingual phonetic dataset for low resource speech recognition."
-ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
-IEEE, 2021.
+  booktitle={ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
+  pages={6958--6962},
+  year={2021},
+  organization={IEEE}
+}

+2007.
+The UCLA Phonetics Lab Archive.
+Los Angeles, CA: UCLA Department of Linguistics. http://archive.phonetics.ucla.edu/.
 ```